Updated for 2020!

 The quality of All-Clad is indisputable.
-Their cookware is still made in the USA under strict quality controls, although some of the non-clad pieces (lids, for example) are now made overseas (I believe in China).
+Their cookware is still made in the USA under strict quality controls, although some of the non-clad pieces (lids, for example) are now made in China.

 It's weird to be giving All-Clad only 4.5 stars, because make no mistake: this is truly great cookware.
-And it's probably the best all-around choice for most people given that the Demeyere Industry 5 is 1) heavy, and 2) the difference in performance won't be noticeable to the average cook.
+And it's a great all-around choice for most people.
 But it would be dishonest to say it's the best cookware available, because it isn't.
-Not anymore.

 But it's close.